Lambda

 Work with us

 We're looking for people who work on formal verification, compilers, systems programming, cryptography, and AI.
-If you care about getting things right, actually right, not just passing tests, talk to us.
+If that's the kind of work you want to do, talk to us.

 Current openings: